 Mr. Karl Kabza joined St. Joseph's in 2000 as CEO and served with devotion until 2007 when Bob Ross became the agency's fourth Chief Executive Officer bringing with him 30 years of addiction treatment experience.

 St. Joseph's became an independently governed agency, with full authority succeeding to St. Joseph's Board, in 2008.

-In 2009, St. Joseph's earned recognition as One of the Best Places to Work for in New York State, an honor the agency enjoyed again two years later.
+In 2009, St. Joseph's earned recognition as One of the Best Places to Work for in New York State, an honor the agency enjoyed again in 2011, 2014 and 2015.

-In 2014, the Col. C. David Merkel Veterans' Residence opened in July to serve our first 25 male veterans and
+In 2014, the Col. C. David Merkel Veterans' Residence opened to serve male veterans and their families.

-Each year we serve approximately 1,300 men, women, teens,and their families.
+We currently serve approximately 1,300 men, women, teens,and their families annually.
 Continuing in the tradition of the founding Friars, we provide over $300,000 in charity care.
-We have also grown to become one of the largest employers in the area with a staff of 139, and an annual budget that exceeds $8000, 000.
+We have also grown to become one of the largest employers in the area with a staff of 139, and an annual budget that exceeds $8,000,000.